15

 Diya.

-And my arms… they hovered.
-Just barely around her waist.
-Not touching.
-Not quite.
-Suspended in that tiny sliver of space that separated reflex from intention.
+And my arms… they hovered around her waist.
+Not touching, just suspended in that tiny sliver of space that separated reflex from intention.

 I didn’t want to cross that line.